kuronosec/zk-firma-digital/README.md

         "C:\Program Files\zk-firma-digital\zk-firma-digital.exe"
         ```
     * Alternatively, search for ZK Firma Digital in the Start menu.
-5. If you need more details, please visit the [installation guide]()
+5. If you need more details, please visit the [installation guide]().

 ### Linux (Debian)